 Rich in fiber, magnesium, niacin, thiamin, vitamin B6, and vitamin B12.

-Rich in fiber, magnesium, potassium, and vitamin B6.
+Rich in fiber, magnesium, phosphorus, protein, and riboflavin.

-Rich in chloride, choline, iodine, niacin, phosphorus, protein, riboflavin, and zinc.
+Rich in fiber, folate, iodine, niacin, magnesium, phosphorus, potassium, protein, riboflavin, thiamin, vitamin B6, vitamin D, and zinc.

 ½ C honey

 2 C dried white peaches